LookHere/Look-Here-Dummy-Data/README.md

 - [ ] Generate benefit and dependent information
 - [ ] Generate a table of actions (hire, term, promotion, transfer, etc.)
 - [ ] Create a better way to enter start and termination variables (possibly asking for average turnover)
+- [ ] Create a way to take the unbiased dummy data and make it biased, to test if analytics and dashboards can identify the bias
 - [ ] Develop this into a package so it's easier to run